Joint Image Compression and Denoising via Latent-Space Scalability: Introduction

-The remainder of the paper is organized as follows: Section~\ref{sec:related} briefly describes prior work related to compression, denoising, and joint compression and denoising.
-Section~\ref{sec:preliminaries} discusses the preliminaries related to learning-based multi-task image compression.
-The proposed method is presented in Section~\ref{sec:proposed}.
-The experiments are described and their results analyzed in Section~\ref{subsec:exp}.
-Finally, Section~\ref{sec:conclusion} presents concluding remarks.
+The remainder of the paper is organized as follows.
+Section~\ref{sec:related} briefly describes prior work related to compression, denoising, and joint compression and denoising.
+Section~\ref{sec:preliminaries} discusses the preliminaries related to learning-based multi-task image compression. {Section~\ref{sec:proposed} presents the proposed method.
+Section~\ref{subsec:exp} describes the experiments and analyzes the experimental results.} Finally, Section~\ref{sec:conclusion} presents concluding remarks.